Spyware007/FlipVerse/README.md

 ● Customers can then use the digital NFT to verify the authenticity of their product, prove their ownership of their product, and transfer ownership of them upon resale.<br>
 ● The brand/retailer should also be able to tie the digital NFT to its warranty program, allowing owners to trackrepairs and replacements to the original item.<br>
 ● Decay the NFT once the warranty is over.<br>
-● You can use the Polygon blockchain to deploy your solution and demo the final product as a web prototype<br>
+● WE used the Polygon blockchain to deploy our solution and demo the final product as a web prototype<br>

 ---